Opinion | Cutting ties with Iowa City police department too simple an answer to complicated problem

 Does anyone have Paul Blart’s number?
 Obviously, we need some form of security on campus.
 The university would be hard-pressed to come up with an alternative with the same level of training, legitimacy, and tools to protect as the ICPD does currently.
 It would be far easier to reform the current police force than start over with a new organization that would lack the same authority as the police have now.

 Even if the university severs ties, the Iowa City Police will still have jurisdiction over Iowa City, which overlaps with campus.
-That would mean less communication between the two entities and no officers stationed on campus.
-Expelling them would make for more problems than the action aims to solve.
+That would mean less communication between the two entities and only University of Iowa Public Safety Department officers stationed on campus, of which there are about 40.
+Expelling ICPD would make for more problems than the action aims to solve.

 Columns reflect the opinions of the authors and are not necessarily those of the Editorial Board, The Daily Iowan, or other organizations in which the author may be involved.

-Note: *Editor’s Note: A previous version of this Opinion piece stated that the Iowa City Police Department is the only form of law enforcement associated with the University of Iowa campus.
-This piece has been updated to include that the University of Iowa Public Safety Department has its own officers separate from the Iowa City Police Department.